CorneliusHinz/Instagram-Bot/README.md

 # Instagram-Bot
-- A simple progam to control Instergram with Chrome
+- A simple progam to control Instargram with Chrome